Ex-Top Cop Nick Adderley Cleared of Fraud Claims After Police Probe

-The Independent Office for Police Conduct (IOPC) has concluded its criminal investigation into former Northamptonshire Chief Constable Nick Adderley and alleged fraudulent activity linked to Staffordshire Police, finding no case to answer.
+The Independent Office for Police Conduct (IOPC) has wrapped up its criminal probe into ex-Northamptonshire Chief Constable Nick Adderley and fraud allegations tied to Staffordshire Police.
+Their verdict?
+No case to answer.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.